How to Buy & Manage a Vacation Rental Property in 7 Steps

 - Occupancy taxes: A hotel or lodging tax varies by state and typically ranges from 1% to 15% per night.
 These taxes are usually charged to vacation rental guests, and if landlords rent their property through Airbnb, the company may collect the taxes from guests if their city has agreed to do so.

 - Property insurance: Vacation rental insurance covers the risks associated with renting your property to others.
-It covers the structure, contents, and liability while also covering income loss.
+It covers the structure, contents, and liability while covering income loss.
 Annual vacation rental insurance costs between $1,500 and $2,500.
 Property insurance depends on the need and location of your property—it could be against hurricanes, mudslides, or floods.

 - Utilities: Utility fees cover costs for heating, cooling, internet, electricity, and gas.
 Before purchasing a vacation rental property, you should get an idea of these costs from the seller and local utility companies.
 The prices will vary according to how you and your guests use the property.